5-ean/The-Cook-Book/README.md

 >
 > 2. "As a registered user I want to add recipes onto the site myself, with the ablitly to edit or delete them if I choose"
 >
-> 3. "As a mobile user I want to have a moblie friendly experience; to cook whilee viewing recipes on my phone"
+> 3. "As a mobile user I want to have a moblie friendly experience; to cook while viewing recipes on my phone"
 >
 > 4. "As a less technical user I want an easy to navigate website, over-complicated designs will put me off exploring the site.
 Which will keep me for recommending and returning to the website in the future."